water-fountain/AD-Project/main_active_directory_lab_guide.md

 Below may be some common issues you may encounter in a basic AD Home Lab & how to resolve them.

 ### Mapped Drives Not Appearing

 <details>
 <summary>Symptoms</summary>

    - Drive letter does not show in *This PC*
-   - gpresult /r does not list the GPO
+   - `gpresult /r` does not list the GPO
    - UNC path works but drive mapping does not

 </details>

 <details>

-<summary>Fixes</summmary>
+<summary>Fixes</summary>

 - Ensure the following doesn't conflict with your mapped drives
       - Control Panel Restrictions
       - Desktop Restrictions
       - Any GPO